Multi-Carrier Shipping Platform Scaling to 70+ Countries

 Supplier performance tracked in a spreadsheet no one fully trusts because the data is out of date as soon as it's entered?

 RaftLabs builds custom supply chain software for manufacturers, distributors, and retailers.
 The work covers demand forecasting, replenishment planning, purchase order automation, supplier management portals, multi-location inventory optimisation, inbound shipment tracking, and end-to-end visibility platforms.
-Most projects deliver in 12 to 18 weeks at a fixed, agreed cost with full source code ownership.
+A validated v1 launches in about 12 to 18 weeks at a fixed, agreed cost, then grows from there, with full source-code ownership.

 01 Diagnosis